 With some sadness I’m announcing that I will no longer be adding to this blog.
 The world has changed rather drastically since spring 2020, affecting all of us is so many different ways.
-I’ll still be photographing (I can’t imaging not doing so) but I will no longer be blogging, or leading workshops or tours.
-For now, just a quiet “goodbye and thanks for reading.”
+I will certainly continue photographing.
+For now, just a quiet “thanks for reading.”

 Category Archives: Uncategorized